fabiommendes/sidekick/docs/lazy.rst

 the resulting object.
 This opens up a few additional types (e.g., types that use __slots__) and produces checks if conversion is viable or not.

-Use the constructor function output type as an index:
+This works by using the result type as an index before declaring the constructor
+function:

 >>> rec = sk.zombie[sk.record](sk.record, x=1, y=2)
 >>> type(rec)                                               # doctest: +ELLIPSIS